-The Company deals with over 400 separate suppliers, and has established trading terms which are appropriate to the particular relationship and product supplied.
-Whenever an order is placed the parties are aware of the payment terms and it is the Company's policy to abide by these terms when invoices have been received and approved.
+The Company deals with over 500 separate suppliers based in the UK and overseas, for the provision of both goods for resale and goods not for resale.
+The Company has established trading terms which are appropriate to the particular relationship and product supplied.
+Whenever an order is placed, parties are aware of the payment terms and it is the Company's policy to abide by these terms when invoices have been received and approved.